librewiki/liberty-skin/README.en.md

 ## NavVar

-Edit `MediaWiki:Liberty-NavVar` page to modify the value.
+Edit `MediaWiki:Liberty-Navbar` page to modify the value.
 Example is on [LibreWiki](https://librewiki.net/wiki/MediaWiki:Liberty-Navbar).